Introduction

 https://pastoragenda.com—no IT degree required.

-Pro Tip: For itinerant pastors, enable "floating availability" that auto-adjusts post-appointment season.
+Pro Tip: For itinerant pastors, enable "floating availability" that auto-adjusts after appointment season.

 |---|

 Traditional methods fail at scale.
-A 2024 Forrester report on nonprofit ops shows manual scheduling costs churches $5,000+ yearly in lost productivity.
-Digital Methodist church appointment booking wins with automation: auto-reminders cut no-shows, as MIT Sloan (2025) confirms for service scheduling.
+A 2024 Forrester report on nonprofit operations shows manual scheduling costs churches $5,000+ yearly in lost productivity.
+Generic tools like Calendly work for individuals but lack Methodist-specific features—no multi-church district views, no Sunday blockouts, no integration with church management systems.
+Digital Methodist church appointment booking with a dedicated platform wins on automation and compliance.
 PastorAgenda outperforms generics by offering UMC templates—no custom config needed.

 Best Practices for Methodist Church Appointment Booking